fafeitsch/Open-Traffic-Sandbox/docs/index.md

 * Incorporating passengers with routes that use the buses.
 * More information in the frontend.
 * More guidance for creating scenarios.

+Currently out of scope:

+* User management and authentication

+### Developing and Running

+In order to run OTS, the following prerequisites must be met at the moment.

+* Go 1.14 or higher installed (needed for the backend)
+* npm installed  (needed for the frontend)
+* a running OSRM server (needed for route querying).
+A simple docker container is available for that ([external resource](https://hub.docker.com/r/osrm/osrm-backend/])).
+* a tile server running at `localhost:8080` (currently, the URL can only be configured directly in the code).
+A simple docker container is available for that ([external resource](https://github.com/Overv/openstreetmap-tile-server))

+Running OTS involves the following steps:

+1. Create a custom scenario or use the default scenario (see `samples` directory).
+Use the default scenario as blueprint for your own scenario.
+2. Configure your OSRM server with suitable data.
+For the default scenario, you need `unterfanken-latest.pbf`.
+3. Configure the tile server with suitable data.
+For the default scenario, you need `unterfanken-latest.pbf`.
+4. Build the frontend with `ng build` inside the `webfrontend` directory.
+5. Run the backend program located in `pkg/main/otsserver.go`.
+Use the `--help` flag for a documentation of that command.
+6. Navigate to the appropriate localhost address (default is `localhost:9551`).